-In July 2019 it was my boyfriend’s 35th birthday and we have started to choose from different destinations to celebrate few weeks in advance.
+In July 2019 it was my boyfriend’s 35th birthday and we have started to choose from different destinations to celebrate a few weeks in advance.
 We couldn’t come up with a better place than Champagne in France.
-The whole idea of walking around French vineyards under the July sun, exploring cute cobblestone streets of Reims, visiting world famous champagne houses and waking up in the morning and sipping already one of our favourite drinks and where it is appropriate sounded just right.
+The whole idea of walking around French vineyards under the July sun, exploring cute cobblestone streets of Reims, visiting world-famous champagne houses and waking up in the morning and sipping already one of our favourite drinks and where it is appropriate sounded just right.
 At the end of a day saying that you sipped Champagne while in Champagne was too tempting to resist.

 On July 15th I flew to Brussels from Moscow after visiting my family and Owen drove all the way from Rotterdam to pick me up from Brussels airport.
-It took us almost three hours drive from Brussels to get to Reims and our four day road trip around Champagne has started!
-Just driving around the area is already a thing – the views are spectacular changing from the golden colours of the wheat fields to lush green colour of the vineyards.
+It took us almost three hours drive from Brussels to get to Reims and our four-day road trip around Champagne has started!
+Just driving around the area is already a thing – the views are spectacular changing from the golden colours of the wheat fields to the lush green colour of the vineyards.

-Cottages Antoinette is set above the cute village of Chigny-les-Roses, a wine-growing village classified 1er Cru.
+Cottages Antoinette is set above the cute village of Chigny-Les-Roses, a wine-growing village classified 1er Cru.
 Just 15 minutes drive and you are in Reims – the capital of the region with lots of history to see.

 We stayed in a spacious two-storey villa with a panoramic view of vineyards from both the terrace and the bedroom which is located on second floor.

-Upon arrival we were greeted by the owners – a very sweet French couple Antoinette and Marco – and their super friendly labrador Iggy and mysterious siamese cat Auguste.
+Upon arrival we were greeted by the owners – a very sweet French couple Antoinette and Marco – and their super friendly labrador Iggy and mysterious Siamese cat Auguste.

 Antoinette and Marco welcomed us with a grand picnic set in vineyards just in front of the property.
 French dream come true – big woven basket, fresh baguette, French smelly cheese and fruit from local farmers.
 Antoinette made it clear that nobody in Champagne picnics without champagne so she instantly handled us a bottle of the sparkling drink.
-For the moment I had a thought of relocation…
+For the moment I had thought of relocation…

 The next morning Owen woke just before the sunrise to capture some pictures with the perfect light and I have stayed in bed for while watching the view from our window.
 Afterwards I have prepared a simple breakfast from the products Antoinette left in the fridge for us.